General Fund Budget Narrative

 1. Other Income

-The University is estimating an increase of $6.6 million (10.2%) in indirect cost recoveries due to an anticipated increase in federal research activities.
+The University is estimating a reduction of $2.3 million (3.2%) in indirect cost recoveries to more accurately reflect the actual recoveries.

-Interest within the General Education Fund is estimated to decrease by $1.1 million (-75.4%), and Other Income is estimated to remain the same.
+Interest within the General Education Fund is estimated to increase by $885K (242.5%), and Other Income is estimated to remain the same.
 All earnings of General Education Fund balances remain within the General Education Fund for budgeting and expenditure purposes.

 1. Reallocations/Reprioritization and Cost Saving Measures